 - Adaptation upgrading existing infrastructure and designing new infrastructure to withstand the main impacts of climate change, such as sea level rise and flooding where appropriate measures will depend on the extent and timing of future change and its impacts - Mitigation reducing greenhouse gas emissions to contribute to reducing future climate change.

-Several initiatives in the WIO region have already started to adopt green initiatives, such as (Nairobi Convention 2021):
+Several initiatives in the WIO region have already started to adopt sustainable development initiatives, such as (see UNEP et al. 2023b):